WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 Any ESGF user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the <a href="mailto:esgf-user@llnl.gov">ESGF user mailing list</a>.
 After a report is received, the corresponding data manager can create a new errata entry using
 [an easy and user-friendly form][errataFormCreateDoc].
 A [command line client][errataCLCDoc] is also available.
 The aim is to clearly and concisely document the issue and through the PID integration, this errata service will include all the datasets/files affected when documentation is completed correctly.

-## 6. CMIP7 organisation and governance
-* [Governance documentation][gov]

-The [CMIP Panel][CMIPPanel], which is a standing subcommittee of the WCRP’s [Working Group on Climate Modeling][wgcmSite] provides overall guidance and oversight of CMIP activities.
-The CMIP Panel has delegated responsibility for most of the technical requirements of CMIP to the [WGCM Infrastructure Panel (WIP)][wip].
-The [endorsed MIPs][CMIPEndorsedMips] are managed by independent committees, but acceptance of endorsement obligates them to follow CMIP’s technical requirements.
-Thus across all MIPs, the modeling groups can prepare their model output following a common procedure.

 #TODO: maybe add a Differences with CMIP6 section